sudheer628/Group75-MLops-Assignment/README.md

 ## Notes

-- All visualization code is commented in Python files for easy Jupyter conversion
 - The project follows MLOps best practices with modular, reproducible code
 - Fallback mechanisms ensure dataset loading works in different environments
 - Comprehensive logging and error handling throughout